lukekarrys/strava-bulk-edit/README.md

 Loading the script will do the following:

-- Create `window.StravaEnhancer` containing all the api methods
+- Create `window.StravaEnhancer` containing the API methods
 - Attach any necessary DOM elements to the current page

-Most enhancements will have some DOM elements added for basic tasks, and will also have more complex functionality availability on `window.stravaEnhancer.API_METHOD_NAME`.

-Currently, only the pages below are supported.
-If you have a suggestion for something else this could do, please open an issue :).

-## Enhancements

 ### Training Page Bulk Editing